papajessie/swcpy/docs/bugs.md

 ## Design bugs

-### Prestige A-Wings/TIE Advanced vs Shields

-The [A-wing](AWing.html) at prestige level cannot pierce an [imperial shield](empireShieldGenerator.html).

-The situation is symmetric for Empire [TIE Advanced](TieAdvanced.html) vs [rebel shields](rebelShieldGenerator.html).

-  * **Analysis:** The problem is clear from the numbers.
-This may have been an overlook by the dev team, or a conscious design decision to make defence at level 11 easier.
-  * **Bug confirmed:** yes, multiple sources.
-Waiting for a timestamp and an official test.

 ### A-A5 Speeder Truck and Imperial Troop Transport : Units without a prestige level

 While this may be by design, a number of playable units don't have a